-Note: Turn off the Auto Shuttle button first, before using any of the following Shift or Control row selection methods.
+Note: Turn off the Auto Shuttle button Shift or Control row selection methods.

 - Shift+click.
 Select one row, hold Shift and select the row you want for the end of the range. - Shift+arrow keys.
 Hold the Shift key, then use the Up, Down, Right, or Left arrow keys to select additional rows or cells. - Control+click.
 Hold Control and click to select individual rows.